Introduction

 Function

 Extrinsic PEEP is a ventilator setting that can increase oxygenation.
-According to the Henry law, the solubility of a gas in a liquid is directly proportional to the pressure of that gas above the solution's surface.
+According to Henry’s law, the solubility of a gas in a liquid is directly proportional to the pressure of that gas above the solution’s surface.
 Thus, increasing PEEP will increase the pressure within the mechanical or noninvasive ventilation system.
-This external pressure increases oxygen solubility, allowing it to cross the alveolocapillary membrane more easily, increasing the blood's oxygen content.
+This external pressure increases oxygen solubility, allowing it to cross the alveolocapillary membrane more easily, increasing the blood’s oxygen content.

 Issues of Concern